Tonya Pinkins: Career

 Pinkins won a Tony Award for her performance as Sweet Anita in Jelly's Last Jam.
 She was nominated for her roles in Play On! and in Caroline, or Change, where she played the title role.
 Her additional Broadway credits include Merrily We Roll Along, Chronicle of a Death Foretold, The Wild Party, House of Flowers, Radio Golf, A Time To Kill, and Holler If Ya Hear Me.

 Pinkins has performed in several off-Broadway productions, including the comic role of Mopsa, the Shepherdess, in The Winter's Tale produced by the Riverside Shakespeare Company at The Shakespeare Center in 1983.

 In 2011, Pinkins starred in the world premiere of Kirsten Greenidge's Milk Like Sugar at La Jolla Playhouse, and received a 2012 Craig Noel nomination for Best featured Actress in a Play.
-She reprised her role in the Playwrights Horizons in the Peter Jay Sharp Theater, and garnered a 2012 Lucille Lortel Award for Outstanding Featured Actress in a Play.
+She reprised her role in the Playwrights Horizons in the Peter Jay Sharp Theater.

 In 2012, Pinkins starred in Katori Hall's play Hurt Village, the gritty drama about life and change in a Memphis housing project made its world-premiere at Off-Broadway's Signature Theatre Company as part of the theatre's inaugural season.

 In 2014, she appeared in New Federal Theatre's revival of Ed Bullins' The Fabulous Miss Marie opposite Roscoe Orman; in the Broadway production of Holler If Ya Hear Me; and the world premiere of Branden Jacobs-Jenkins' War at Yale Repertory.
 She also made guest appearances on such television shows as Army Wives, 24, Law & Order, The Cosby Show, Cold Case, Criminal Minds, and The Guardian among others.

 During the mid-1980s Pinkins created the character of "Heather Dalton" on the CBS soap As the World Turns.
 In 1991, she was cast as Livia Frye in All My Children.
 Pinkins left All My Children in 1995 but returned to her role in 2003.
 She was later put on contract with the show from March 2004 until June 2006, when she was downgraded to recurring status.

 She played Amala Motobo on 24.
 Pinkins played Ethel Peabody on the television show Gotham.
 In 2016, she played Mimi Corcoran on the Hulu science fiction limited series 11.22.63, based on the Stephen King book of the same name, and starring James Franco and Sarah Gadon.
 On March 16, 2017, she portrayed Sandra in the ABC television series Scandal.

 Pinkins has appeared in several films in supporting roles, including Newlyweeds, Home, Fading Gigolo opposite Woody Allen, Enchanted, Premium, Romance & Cigarettes, Noah's Arc: Jumping The Broom and Above the Rim among others.

-Pinkins has performed in several cabaret shows including Bring On The Men with Brad Simmons, Tonya Pinkins UnPlugged at The National Black Theater Festival and Hurricane Ethel.

 Pinkins wrote, directed, and starred as Cassandra in Red Pill, to be released in 2020.